 “It’s beyond the word incredible,” said Godfrey Weness, organizer of the 2007 Paragliding World Championships in the northern New South Wales town of Manilla.
 “It’s beyond unbelievable.
 Her chance of survival was a minuscule little dot in a very big ocean.”

-Another man who was also caught in the storm wasn’t so lucky.
-His body was found about 46 miles away from where Ewa Wisnierska managed to land her glider.
+Another Chinese competitor who was also caught in the storm wasn’t so lucky.
+While caught in the storm, he was struck by lightning and killed instantly.
+His body was found not too from where Ewa Wisnierska landed.
 And just a few years back, 7 paragliders were all killed when they too were caught in a thunderstorm.
 The fact she survived beat the odds.

 Despite the ordeal, the extent of her injuries were severe frostbite, cuts, and bruises.
 The one thing doctors think saved her life was passing out and being encased in ice, as this caused the heart and other vital organs to slow down, conserve heat and require less oxygen.